TheFifthRider/fate-slash-fate/docs/aspects.md

 Aspects codify features of the world, the environment, the situation, and your character.
 They are simple, plain truths that describe both the physical and the abstract.

-There are two primary ways to use Aspects: Invocation and Compels.
+There are two primary ways to use Aspects: Invocations and Compels.

 ## Clarifications